 - surface tension, trying to reduce repulsion between charges

-- the forces related to viscoelasticity of polymer.
+- the forces related to the viscoelasticity of polymer.

-Formation of nanofibres is mainly caused by repulsion occuring among charges resulting in high stretching of the polymer stream.
+The formation of nanofibres is mainly caused by repulsion occurring among charges resulting in high stretching of the polymer stream.
 Stream initially flows in straight.
-On the way to the collector, the various instabilities occur.
-The jet is seriously elongated by a bending and whipping processes caused by electrostatic repulsion initiated at small bends in the fiber, until it is finally deposited on the collector.
-The elongation and thinning of the fiber resulting from this bending/whipping instabilities leads to the formation of uniform fibers.
+On the way to the collector, various instabilities occur.
+The jet is elongated by bending and whipping processes caused by electrostatic repulsion initiated at small bends in the fiber until it is finally deposited on the collector.
+The elongation and thinning of the fiber resulting from these bending/whipping instabilities lead to the formation of uniform fibers.
 The spiral movement of the stream substantially increases the path between the needle and the collector, resulting in a significant stretching (nanometer diameter).

 Currently, there are two standard electrospinning setups, vertical and horizontal.
 The process can also be carried out using two several independent syringes/needles with different solutions.

-Using a rotating collector (drum) we can affect the arrangement of fibers
+Using a rotating collector we can affect the arrangement of fibers

 Parameters affecting the process of electrospinning